Immaculata-LaSalle High School: Christian Brothers (Brothers of the Christian Schools)

 During the first two years of the Cuban revolution, many Catholic students were sent to prison and were soon joined by many priests and Brothers.
 They were tortured on a daily basis at the infamous La Cabana prison.
 They agonized and prayed nightly as they heard students yell "Viva Cristo Rey" before being shot by a firing squad at the Paredon.

 On May 25, 1961, 109 Brothers of the Christian Schools - Christian Brothers, arrived at Miami International Airport on a Pan American World Airways flight, which was chartered by the Scoppeta-Arca family.
 They came to the United States, because Cuban prime minister Fidel Castro closed all Catholic churches, convents, and schools, and expelled all priests and religious orders.
 Thousands of their former students, who had fled Cuba earlier, were there to greet them.
-A few days later, six former students (Eduardo R. Arellano de Cardenas, Jose M. Arellano de Cardenas, Bienvenido "Benny" Benach Costales, Oscar Bustill Guas, Nestor Machado Lopez-Munoz, and Eduardo Sanchez Rionda) visited the Brothers at the Everglades Hotel in downtown Miami and resolved to assist them in establishing another LaSalle school in Miami.
+A few days later, six former students (Eduardo R. Arellano de Cardenas, Jose M. Arellano de Cardenas, Bienvenido "Benny" Benach Costales, Oscar Bustill Guas, Nestor Machado Lopez-Munoz, and Eduardo Sanchez Rionda) visited the Brothers at the Everglades Hotel in downtown Miami and resolved to assist them in establishing another La Salle school in Miami.

-These student co-founders of LaSalle High School asked the community for help raising funds and gathering clothing for the Brothers.
+These student co-founders of La Salle High School asked the community for help raising funds and gathering clothing for the Brothers.
 They met with Bishop Coleman Carroll and Rev. Bryan Walsh, who both agreed to fund a school for the Christian Brothers.
 The decision was prompt and swift; the school was built in less than six months on the same site as Immaculata Academy.
 The bishop arranged for the schools to share certain school facilities.
 Meanwhile, other Christian Brother schools in New York and Pennsylvania sent Brothers to set the curriculum and work with the Cuban Christian Brothers.

-LaSalle High School
+La Salle High School

-LaSalle High School is named for St. Jean Baptiste de La Salle - founder of the Brothers of the Christian Schools (the Christian Brothers) and universal patron of teachers.
-The Christian Brothers is the largest group of men in the Roman Catholic Church devoted exclusively to teaching.
+La Salle High School is named for St. Jean Baptiste de La Salle - founder of the Brothers of the Christian Schools (the Christian Brothers) and universal patron of teachers.
+The Christian Brothers is the largest group of men in the Catholic Church devoted exclusively to teaching.
 In the United States, they mainly teach and administer elementary schools and high schools.

 On June 3, 1961, 72 Immaculata Academy seniors received diplomas from Bishop Carroll at the Church of the Little Flower (St. Theresa) in Coral Gables.

 On September 5, 1961, Immaculata Academy opened with 490 students and 20 faculty members (10 religious and 10 lay teachers).
 For the first time, the Immaculata student body had 6 African-American students.

 1964 Classmate Antonia "Toni" Williams was the first African-American student to enroll at Immaculata Academy.
 This was nearly 10 years before Federal Judge E. Clyde Atkins ordered all Dade County schools to be racially integrated by September on January 22, 1970.
 Also, Cuban refugee girls soon become Immaculata classmates and were paired with Immaculata students to learn English.
 Basic Spanish was taught to all students over the school intercom.